raysan5/rini/README.md

  - Support multi-word text values w/o quote delimiters
  - Minimal C standard lib dependency
  - Customizable maximum config values capacity

+## configuration

+`#define RINI_IMPLEMENTATION`

+Generates the implementation of the library into the included file.
+If not defined, the library is in header only mode and can be included in other headers or source files without problems.
+But only ONE file should hold the implementation.

+`#define RINI_MAX_CONFIG_CAPACITY`

+Define the maximum capacity of config data structure, customizable by user.
+Default value: 32 entries support

+`#define RINI_VALUE_DELIMITER`

+Defines a key value delimiter, in case it is defined.
+Most .ini files use '=' as value delimiter but ':' is also used or just whitespace Default value: ' '

+`#define RINI_LINE_COMMENT_DELIMITER`

+Define character used to comment lines, placed at beginning of line Most .ini files use semicolon ';' but '#' is also used Default value: '#'

+`#define RINI_VALUE_COMMENTS_DELIMITER`

+Defines a property line-end comment delimiter
+This implementation allows adding inline comments after the value.
+Default value: '#'

+`#define RINI_LINE_SECTION_DELIMITER`

+Defines section lines start character
+Sections loading is not supported, lines are just skipped for now

 ## basic functions